OpenEvalProject/evals/manuscripts/elife-09960/v2/manuscript.md

 ## Description of resource

-## Identifying neuron types by axonal and dendritic patterns
+### Identifying neuron types by axonal and dendritic patterns

 As a first step in the knowledge-base design, we sought the optimal level of description to capture the largest possible extent of available information.
 For example, just distinguishing neurons into projection cells and local interneurons is too coarse to reflect the known variety of hippocampal neuron types.
 In contrast, demanding a detailed quantification of axonal and dendritic morphology and connectivity excludes the majority of available scientific reports that only depict neuronal arbors qualitatively.
 An intermediate approach is to describe axons and dendrites based on the specific areas and layers they invade.
-The orderly anatomical organization of the hippocampal formation is commonly delineated into 26 cytoarchitectural parcels (
+The orderly anatomical organization of the hippocampal formation is commonly delineated into 26 cytoarchitectural parcels (Figure 1A,B): DG outer stratum (s.) moleculare (SMo), inner s. moleculare (SMi), s. granulosum (SG), hilus (H); CA3 s. lacunosum-moleculare (SLM), s. radiatum (SR), s. lucidum (SL), s. pyramidale (SP), s. oriens (SO); 4 each in CA2 and CA1 (same as CA3 except SL); Sub s. moleculare (SM), SP, polymorphic layer (PL); and EC layers I–VI.
+Most publications that report morphological information on hippocampal neurons include evidence of axonal and dendritic presence in at least a subset of these parcels in the form of reconstructions, tracings, microscopic images, schematics, or text descriptions (Figure 1C–E).

 ![Figure 1.](https://cdn.elifesciences.org/articles/09960/elife-09960-fig1-v2.jpg)

 **Figure 1.:** (A, B) Nissl staining of a P56 mouse (coronal sections 74 and 85 from the Allen Brain Atlas) overlaid by color-coded parcels (in accord with Temporal-Lobe.com) of (A) the hippocampus proper and (B) the rest of the hippocampal formation.
 See main text for abbreviations.
 (C–E) Example morphological reconstructions from NeuroMorpho.Org (left) with red axons and blue dendrites; their estimated axonal and dendritic breakdown by layers (middle); and Hippocampome.org representation (right) with blue square and vertical line (|) indicating dendritic presence, red square and horizontal line (−) indicating axonal presence, purple square and cross (+) indicating both axonal and dendritic presence, and a black dot (•) indicating soma location.
 (C) Dentate gyrus (DG) Outer Molecular Layer cell with axons in SMo and dendrites in all layers (NMO_00179; [Mott et al., 1997]).
 (D) CA1 O-LM cell with axons in SLM and dendrites in SO (NMO_02347; [Cossart et al., 2003]).
 (E) MEC LII Pyramidal-Multiform cell with axons in layers II–VI and dendrites in layers I-III (NMO_07252; (Quilichini et al., 2010]).
-(F) Axon and dendrite locations for 100 representative neuron types (glutamatergic: black; GABAergic: gray; full matrix: hippocampome.org/morphology or hippocampome.org/php/images/morphology/Morphology_Matrix.jpg).DOI: http://dx.doi.org/10.7554/eLife.09960.003
+(F) Axon and dendrite locations for 100 representative neuron types (glutamatergic: black; GABAergic: gray; full matrix: hippocampome.org/morphology or hippocampome.org/php/images/morphology/Morphology_Matrix.jpg).

 This relatively simple description is surprisingly effective to map neuronal diversity in the hippocampus.
 Specifically, the binary representation (present or not) of both axons and dendrites across the 26 hippocampal parcels (see ‘Materials and methods’) is sufficient to identify >100 unique morphological profiles based on existing literature (selection in Figure 1F; complete data: hippocampome.org/morphology).
 A key assumption of this framework is that neurons differing in axonal or dendritic patterns are different types.
 The same morphological pattern is further separated into distinct types if the neurons can be discriminated by neurotransmitter, synaptic selectivity, or consistent molecular and electrophysiological differences (see below), giving rise to 122 neuron types distinguished so far (18 in DG, 25 in CA3, 5 in CA2, 40 in CA1, 3 in Sub, and 31 in EC).
 The soma layer location is annotated for all neuron types, but neurons are not considered of separate types solely due to this feature if their other main characteristics are the same.
 Several neuron types have somata distributed across both sides of, or just along, a layer boundary, such as CA1 quadrilaminar cells (Pawelzik et al., 2002) or DG hilar commissural-associational pathway (HICAP) cells (Mott et al., 1997).